grafana/alloy/docs/sources/reference/components/otelcol/otelcol.exporter.syslog.md

 ### tls block

-The `tls` block configures TLS settings used for the connection to a TCP syslog server.
+The `tls` block configures TLS settings used for a connection to a TCP syslog server.

 {{< docs/shared lookup="reference/components/otelcol-tls-client-block.md" source="alloy" version="<ALLOY_VERSION>" >}}